cjorosco/Portfolio/Project4_Neural_Networks/README.md

 ### Results:

-All three models perfored as expected and were able to successfully generate or classify the images and text.
+All three models performed as expected and were able to successfully generate or classify the images and text.

 ### Technical Specifications: